Rainham, Kent

-Rainham (/ˈreɪnəm/ RAY-nəm) is a town in the unitary authority of Medway, in Kent, South East England.
+Rainham (/ˈreɪnəm/ RAY-nəm) is a town in the unitary authority area of Medway, in the ceremonial county of Kent, England.
 The town forms a conurbation with neighbouring towns Chatham, Rochester, Strood and Gillingham.

+History

-Historically, Rainham was a separate village until, in 1928, it was added to the Municipal Borough of Gillingham, which was originally created in 1903 and was grouped into the latter's built-up area in analysis of the 2011 census by the Office for National Statistics.
+Historically, Rainham was a separate village.
+In 1921 the civil parish had a population of 4335.
+On 1 April 1929 the parish was abolished and merged with Gillingham and became part of the Municipal Borough of Gillingham, which was originally created in 1903 and was grouped into the latter's built-up area in analysis of the 2011 census by the Office for National Statistics.
 It became part of the Medway authority when Gillingham was incorporated with the other towns to form Medway Unitary Authority in 1998.
+It is now in the unparished area of Gillingham.

 Geography

 Rainham occupies a large stretch of land from the dip slope of a moderate rise of the North Downs of about 125 m above sea level, descending to a frontage on the River Medway's natural harbour to the north.

 London is approximately 39 mi to the west.

 Three roads cross the town.
 The M2 motorway runs along its southern edge, 2 mi from the town centre.
 The main road through the town, the A2, follows the ancient Watling Street, the Roman road between London and Canterbury.
 The most northerly road runs close to the southern bank of the river.
 The Chatham Main Line has a railway station here and National Cycle Route 1 runs through the town.